-In other words, I believe that what is at stake here is the creation of conditions which, using the arguments of austerity and exception, foster or press for the celebration of a new, neoliberal-inspired, political pact that can proceed with a political-ideological "settling of accounts" with the democratic model institutionalised after 1974.

-This principle of political opportunity deployed by the Portuguese neoliberal right is clearly illustrated in the JP Morgan report on "The Euro area adjustment: about halfway there" which explicitly states that in Portugal, as other countries in crisis, if it were not for "the constitutional constraints" everything would be going well!".
+In other words, I believe that what is at stake here is the creation of conditions which, using the arguments of austerity and exception, foster or press for the celebration of a new, neoliberal-inspired, political pact that can proceed with a "settling political-ideological of accounts" with the democratic institutionalised after 1974.
+This principle of political opportunity deployed by the Portuguese neoliberal right is clearly illustrated in the JP Morgan report on "The Euro area adjustment: about halfway there" which explicitly states that in Portugal, as other countries in crisis, "if it were not for "the constitutional constraints" everything would be going well!".

-In a recent speech (September 2013), the Portuguese prime minister put pressure on the Constitutional Court, arguing that there was a constitutional risk of some ongoing austerity measures being declared unconstitutional, and that if this were the case, there would be setbacks to combating the crisis and the "sacrifices" already demanded of the Portuguese people.
+On September of 2013, relating to this issue, the Portuguese prime minister put pressure on the Constitutional Court, arguing that there was a constitutional risk of some ongoing austerity measures being declared unconstitutional, and that if this were the case, there would be setbacks to combating the crisis and the "sacrifices" already demanded of the Portuguese people.
 The question of the constitutionality of the austerity measures has been raised since 2011 with the successive legislative packages resulting from negotiations with the troika, and significantly has always involved issues concerning the policies of the welfare state.